cb-ci/ci-migration/README.md

 * Create a backup from the legacy Controller (Jenkins OSS LTS usually)
 * Create a target Controller (Kubernetes)
-* Use existing [casc bundle](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-controller/create-bundle) with plugins
+** Optional: Assign an existing [casc bundle](https://docs.cloudbees.com/docs/cloudbees-ci/latest/casc-controller/create-bundle) with plugins
-* Copy the backup to the target Controller
+* Copy the backup file to the target Controller
-* Extract the backup and overwrite JENKINS_HOME on the target Controller
+* Extract the backup file and overwrite JENKINS_HOME on the target Controller
 * Restart the Controller
 * Migrate Credentials
 * Run Acceptance test